-Six candidates vying to become the next Governor of California will face off for the first time during a town hall meeting at the University of Southern California on January 13.
+Six candidates vying to become the next Governor of California faced off for the first time during a town hall meeting at the University of Southern California (USC).
+During the 90-minute discussion, themed Empowering California: A Local Perspective, candidates Travis Allen, John Chiang, John Cox, Delaine Eastin, Gavin Newsom and Antonio Villaraigosa answered questions about homelessness, immigration, education, criminal justice, how they would work with the Trump administration, and other topics.

-The event, hosted by the Empowerment Congress, Los Angeles County Supervisor Mark Ridley-Thomas, and the Jesse M. Unruh Institute of Politics at USC, will be open to the public, as well as streamed live on the internet and broadcast live on public radio.
-To attend, register online at http://empowermentcongress.org/.
+The Empowerment Congress, Los Angeles County Supervisor Mark Ridley-Thomas, and the Jesse M. Unruh Institute of Politics at USC hosted the event at USC’s Bovard Auditorium, which drew an audience of almost 1,500 people.
+Many also listened to the live stream on KABC7 and the live broadcast on 89.3 KPCC.

-ABC7 Eyewitness News anchor Marc Brown will serve as moderator.
-KPCC senior political reporter Mary Plummer will also sit on the panel, focusing on concerns raised by voters.
-ABC7 and KPCC are media partners for the event and both will provide a live stream of the proceedings.
+ABC7 Eyewitness News anchor Marc Brown served as moderator.
+KPCC senior political reporter Mary Plummer also sat on the panel, focusing on concerns raised by voters.

 Supervisor Ridley-Thomas founded the Empowerment Congress 26 years ago, when he was a member of the Los Angeles City Council.
 It is widely considered a national model of civic engagement, built on the core principles of participatory democracy, reciprocal accountability and intentional civility.
 It holds an annual summit during the national observance of the Martin Luther King, Jr. holiday to address issues of importance within local communities.